Taking control of sleep for a healthier YOU!

 Our good health depends on getting enough sleep but our sleep needs are almost as unique as our fingerprints.
 Enough sleep is a hard thing to pin down.
 And it’s constantly changing as we age.
 Children tend to be early morning risers while teens lean toward the night owls – and adults are all over the map.
 Sleep may be the most complicated, frustrating, beautiful issue in our lives.

-The good news is that resolving to understand sleep better in 2014 will make all those other resolutions easier to reach.
+The good news is that resolving to understand sleep better in the new year will make all those other resolutions easier to reach.

 How much sleep do we really need?

 Most sleep experts are quick to admit everyone has different sleep needs and that the best expert for the amount of sleep you need is you.
 If you feel productive and healthy on 6 ½ hours sleep, that might be your normal.
 On the other hand, if you feel sluggish and unfocused on less than 8 hours a night, your body may need more than your 6 ½ hour friend.

 If sleep has become a restless bed partner, it’s time to ask yourself a few questions: